flexiblepower/flexiblepower.github.io/get-started.md

 Check out our list of ready available drivers and agents or follow this tutorial that instructs your developers to build a driver or agent quickly and easily.

 #Are you a developer wanting to help us move forward?
 That is great news!
 We need all the help we can get to bring this disruptive open source technology out there.
 We have dedicated another page that will guide you into setting up a PowerMatcher instance.
 The source code can be found on github.com/flexiblepower.
-Detailed documentation is also available on github’s wiki as well as an issue tracker.
+Detailed documentation is also available on githubâ€™s wiki as well as an issue tracker.

 Spread the word and help our community grow!